* This is the Professional Version. *

 Do contrast-enhanced MRI or, if unavailable, contrast-enhanced CT.

-Treat all brain abscesses with antibiotics (usually initially with ceftriaxone or cefotaxime plus metronidazole if clinicians at all suspect Bacteroides sp or with vancomycin if they suspect S. aureus ), typically followed by CT-guided stereotactic aspiration or surgical drainage.
+Treat all brain abscesses with antibiotics (usually initially with ceftriaxone or cefotaxime plus metronidazole if clinicians suspect Bacteroides sp or with vancomycin if they suspect S. aureus), typically followed by CT-guided stereotactic aspiration or surgical drainage.

 If abscesses are < 2 cm in diameter, they may be treated with antibiotics alone but must then be monitored periodically with MRI or CT; if abscesses enlarge after being treated with antibiotics, surgical drainage is indicated.